EPA-WG/custom-element-dist/src/material/theme/tokens/cem-dimension.md

 Hard constraints (never override):

 - `--cem-coupling-zone-min`
-- `--cem-coupling-guard-min` (may force some “gaps” to stay at or above the minimum)
+- `--cem-coupling-guard-min` (may force some "gaps" to stay at or above the minimum)
 - `--cem-coupling-halo` (must be considered when validating dense clusters)

 ### 8.2 Concrete overrides (recommended default mapping)